Menu

 Key points – How to have a difficult conversation

-• It’s common for people to avoid conflict, but avoiding it tends to create more of it.
-Approaching an awkward, upsetting or long-avoided conversation isn’t easy, but it can be done effectively.
-Whether it’s a relationship within your family, at work or in your community, you can have a difficult conversation successfully without the help of a third party.
+1. Avoiding conflict tends to create more of it.
+Approaching an awkward or upsetting conversation isn’t easy, but it can be done effectively without the help of a third party.

-• There are three potential outcomes of a difficult conversation: a full-blown solution (tempting, but unrealistic), a plan (a map for finding a solution) or an understanding (which establishes a new awareness of how the other has experienced the conflict, and lays a reliable foundation upon which a plan and solution can be sought).
+2. There are three potential outcomes of a difficult conversation.
+You could aim for a solution (tempting, but unrealistic), a plan (a map for finding a solution) or an understanding (a new awareness of how the other has experienced the conflict, which lays a foundation for a plan and solution).
 In attempting a difficult conversation without a mediator, I recommend first seeking an understanding.

 Learn more